 Love bombing can sometimes be mistaken for the honeymoon stage of a relationship, but the two have some distinct differences.
 "In the honeymoon phase, love is shown by a desire to focus on what the other person likes or is interested in," Spinelli tells mbg.
 "Gestures tend to be thoughtful and not with an intent to impress."
 Love-bombers, on the other hand, will shower their partner with attention and expect recognition from them and others.

 "Love bombing is also about control, creating dependency and idealization," Spinelli adds.
 "The honeymoon phase is about exhilarated burgeoning feelings of a new relationship."

 If a partner is exhibiting some of these behaviors, it doesn't necessarily mean you're being love bombed—these are just a few common signs.
 "Trust your intuition first and foremost when it comes to love bombing," Spirit says.
 "If something feels wrong, then it probably is."

 While compliments can be flattering and thoughtful, love-bombers tend to give overwhelming compliments, like "I've never met anyone more beautiful than you," or "My life is complete now that you're in it."
-Not only will they constantly compliment, but Spirit says they may also bait you to return the compliments.
+Not only will they constantly compliment, but Spirit says they may also bait you to return these extreme professions of attachment.

-Because love-bombers want to be acknowledged for their generosity and attention, they'll generally bombard their partner with extravagant gifts.
-This can feel like an ideal situation at first but eventually will transition to control, criticism, confusing behavior, or withdrawal, Spinelli says.
+Because love-bombers want to be acknowledged for their generosity and attention, they'll often bombard their partner with extravagant gifts.
+This can feel like an ideal situation at first but eventually will transition to control, criticism, confusing behavior, or even withdrawal if they feel they're not receiving enough appreciation for their gestures, Spinelli says.